 - He can’t meet up to your expectations.
 When you set the bar higher than your child can meet because you don’t understand how hard it may be for him to do what you want, you send the message that he’ll never be good enough.

 Your job is to understand what emotions lie beneath the surface and not simply react to the tip, to only what you see.
 First connect with your child’s feelings whether or not you agree or think they are justified.
+Many times all you need to do is restate what they are trying to say.
 “You think what I said is unfair.”
 “You get sick and tired of your brother being around.”
 “It’s really hard to think you’re not as smart as the rest.”
-No buts, no reasoning.
-When you deny their feelings—“You are just as smart as everyone else”—you add to the feelings of alone and misunderstood.
+When you deny their feelings or try to explain your reasoning behind it—“You are just as smart as everyone else”—you add to the feelings of alone and misunderstood.
 When you connect, your child feels understood and accepted.
 Then she will be willing to see how she could have handled it differently.

 Unacceptable behavior is your signal that your child is HAVING a problem, not BEING a problem.
 When we address only the behavior, usually with some form of punitive reaction, we add insult to injury.
 Why would she want to change her behavior if she is made to feel bad about herself?
 As Jane Nelson of Positive Parenting says, “If we want our children to do better, why do we think we must first make them feel worse?”

-No matter how unjustified or wrong you think your child’s emotions are, that hurt, that desire, that feeling of being misunderstood, unacceptable, a disappointment are the feelings he has.
+No matter how unjustified or wrong you think your child’s emotions are, that hurt, that desire, that feeling of being misunderstood are the feelings he has.
 He wants to know you understand what it feels like.
 When you can help him feel normal for having big feelings, he will feel okay be more willing to cooperate and learn.